herrera-luis/layered-next-todo-service/app/README.md

 This layer is responsible for communicating with external systems or data storage to fetch, store, and update data.
 The services folder, containing the `TodoService.ts` file, represents the persistence layer, as it contains the functions for interacting with the API.

-In summary, this structure separates the concerns of presentation, business logic, and data persistence, following the principles of a layered architecture style.
+In summary, this structure separates the concerns of presentation, business logic, and data persistence, following the principles of a layered architecture.